sgraden/vpc/errors.md

 ## iam_failure
 **Message**: None

+This message can be displayed when there's been a failure to convert an IAM token to an IMS token.
+Ie may mean that the token you provided is not supported, or there is an invalid key ID.
+If this problem persists, contact support.

 For further instructions to fix this problem, refer to the [API documentation](apis.html){: new_window}.
-If this problem persists, contact support.

 ## validation_internal_error
 **Message**: None